vcuspinera/Canada_response_covid/README.md

 <img src="img/sentiment_polar_subject.png" width="750">

-We also use Time Series find the Trend of polarity and number of tweets.
+We also use Time Series to find the Trend of polarity and number of tweets.
 From this analysis, we find that before March 11th the trend polarity average of [@Canada](https://twitter.com/canada?lang=en) was the higher to the period after the announcement.
 In contrast, the trend of polarity average was lower before than after the announcement for the [@CanadianPM](https://twitter.com/CanadianPM) and [@JustinTrudeau](https://twitter.com/JustinTrudeau?s=20) accounts.
 In addition, the [@GovCanHealth](https://twitter.com/govcanhealth?lang=en) had almost the same levels.

-In short, while the trend in sentiment decrease because for [@Canada](https://twitter.com/canada?lang=en) account, tweets related with the Canadian Prime Minister ([@CanadianPM](https://twitter.com/CanadianPM) and [@JustinTrudeau](https://twitter.com/JustinTrudeau?s=20)) had a positive impact after the announcement.
+In short, while the trend in sentiment decrease for the [@Canada](https://twitter.com/canada?lang=en) account, tweets related with the Canadian Prime Minister ([@CanadianPM](https://twitter.com/CanadianPM) and [@JustinTrudeau](https://twitter.com/JustinTrudeau?s=20)) had a positive impact after the announcement.

 <img src="img/sentiment_trend.png" width="750">